michaeltaranto/basekick/README.md

 **bk-base-font-size** (required)

-The font size applied to the `html` element.
-Used for scaling both font size and line heights.
+The base font size on which your type size modifiers are based.

 **bk-line-height-override** (optional)